Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 );
 ```

-In order to view the results for each workspace, you can use the `TenantId` column to either order the results or filter them in the Kusto query.
+To view the results for each workspace, use the `TenantId` column to either order the results or filter them in the Kusto query.
 Order results by TenantId -

 ```